gibbz00/redefmt/book/internals/codec.md

 <!-- TODO:

 - network (big endian) order
+- type hints and how each value is encoded
   - strings and chars are utf8 encoded
   - tuple generation and permutations

 -->